Instagram/LibCST/README.rst

 .. intro-start

 LibCST is a Concrete Syntax Tree (CST) parser and serializer library for Python Code.
-It parses Python sources code as CST tree and keeps all formatting detail (comments, whitespaces, parentheses, etc).
-It's useful for building Code Modifier (codemod) application, code formatter, etc.
+It parses Python 3.7 source code as a CST tree and keeps all formatting detail (comments, whitespaces, parentheses, etc).
+It's useful for building Code Modifier (codemod) applications, code formatters, etc.

 .. intro-end